kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 We also assume we will make mistakes.
 The question then is: how do we leave ourselves avenues to improve while keeping compatibility promises?

 **FM: Exactly.
-Jordan, thank you, I think we’ve covered everything. this has been an extraordinarily insightful view into the API Governance project and it's roles in the wider Kubernetes project.**
+Jordan, thank you, I think we’ve covered everything.
+This has been an insightful view into the API Governance project and its role in the wider Kubernetes project.**

 **JL**: Thank you.